-Validation of VLA

-We demonstrate our method through simulation and application in the UK Biobank, focusing on three traits for which genomics mapping has been successfully conducted.
-The UK Biobank is an excellent source for discovery but contains limited data on external environmental exposures.
-We used UK Biobank data to prescreen candidates for GxE testing in the independent NIEHS Personalized Gene and Environment Study (PEGS).
-PEGS (16) is a diverse North Carolina-based cohort with 19,672 participants of varying age, race, socioeconomic status, and education level and has collected extensive self-reported survey data on more than 600 environmental exposures and health outcomes as well as whole genome sequencing data for multiple phenotypes.

-ADD DEMOGRAPHIC TABLE.

-Validation Process
+Validation process

-We assessed annotation details of VLA results and compared them to GWAS results in UKBB British Whites for a selected phenome using the plinkFile and vla R packages to determine whether variance loci with greater significance can identify more significant GxEs detected in other populations, such as UKBB non-British Whites (who are mainly Irish).
+To determine whether statistically significant variance loci can identify additional significant GxEs for measured environmental exposures compared to other populations (e.g., non-British Whites, who are mainly Irish), we compared the annotation details of VLA results with those of GWAS results in UKBB British Whites for a selected phenome using the plinkFile and vla R packages.
 We also investigated whether variance loci are overrepresented in genome types (i.e., intronic and intergenic), just as GWAS loci are more concentrated within or near certain gene regions.
 The results section details the findings, and the methods section outlines the preparation of phenome, genome, and exposome data.

-We also demonstrate that VLA analysis can identify/enrich for previously known GXEs.
+Our results indicate that VLA analysis can identify/enrich for previously known GxEs.
 CardioGXE is a manually curated resource cataloging gene-environment interactions from the literature on blood lipids, glycemic traits, obesity anthropometrics, vascular measures, inflammation, and metabolic syndrome.
 CardioGXE catalogs the results of manual mining and curation from 386 publications that report gene-environment interactions.
-They demonstrated that the reported GxE SNPs showed little overlap with variants identified by main effect GWAS.
-For the cardiometabolic traits (DEFINE), we tested for enrichment of the significant VLA SNP with these previously reported GXE interaction.
+The reported GxE SNPs showed little overlap with variants identified by main effect GWAS.
+For the cardiometabolic traits (DEFINE), we tested for enrichment of the significant VLA SNP with these previously reported GxE interaction.
 ADD DETAILS.

 Results